henrikmidtiby/orthomosaic-color-distance-calculator/documentation/Howto_Install.md

-# Howto - Install the Color Based Segmenter for Orthomosaics tool
+# Howto - Install Orthomosaic Color Distance Calculator
-The **Color Based Segmenter for Orthomosaics** tool is written in python and relies on a set of python packages (opencv-python, numpy, rasterio among others).
+The **Orthomosaic Color Distance Calculator** tool is written in python and relies on a set of python packages (opencv-python, numpy, rasterio among others).
 To handle installation of the required python libraries the **pipenv** tool can be used.

 To install the tool, enter the following commands on the command line.
 ```bash